Abelmoschus esculentus aka Okra

 Common names

-How to care for Okra
+How difficult is it to take care of Okra

 If you're looking for a plant that offers a moderate level of challenge, Okra is a great choice to test your gardening skills.